shutogeorgio/simple-blog/README.md

 - clone this repository on your working directory
 - Execute this command `$ bundle install`
 - Make migrations with this command `$ rails db:migrate`
-- For cheking , you can test with this command `$ rails test`
+- For checking , you can test with this command `$ rails test`
 - if everthing pass, start server with this command `$ rails server`